What others say.

 The book is amazing and, yes, on occasion brought tears to my eyes.
 He explained things in a manner that I believe one having just lost a loved one, will grasp the true meaning of the many points Tom has sought to clarify.
 This book will make a great gift for someone about to or is facing grief and will allow them to cope if they follow the steps outlined.

-Thank you, Tom, for sharing some intimate moments of your and Joyce's lives together as they continue into the future.- John Huber
+Thank you, Tom, for sharing some intimate moments of your and Joyce's lives as they continue.- John Huber

 Tom Rose's book "Balloon in a Box" is excellent!
-As a grieving widower, it helped me by getting his views on the death of a spouse & that it is different!!
+As a grieving widower, it helped me by getting his views on the death of a spouse & and continued emotions it is different!!
 He's right, "unless you have been there you do not truly understand " Thanks Tom, - Rocco A. Giglio